adrelanos/aeternity-wiki/Glossary.md

 The reward given to a miner which has successfully hashed a transaction block.
-Block rewards can be a mixture of coins and transaction fees, depending on the policy used by the cryptocurrency in question, and whether all of the coins have already been successfully mined.
+Block rewards can be a mixture of coins and transaction fees, depending on the policy used by the crypto-currency in question, and whether all of the coins have already been successfully mined.

 ### BTC

-BTC is a common unit used to designate one bitcoin.
+BTC is a common abbreviation used to designate Bitcoin.

 ***